 Introduction

 British regional airline Flybe has entered administration this week, leaving its future in doubt.
 The airline has applied for a temporary air operator certificate (AOC) as part of its efforts to secure a rescue package from the UK government.
-The has caused concern among UK travelers, who worry about the impact the airline’s collapse will have on the country’s air travel.
+The news has caused concern among UK travelers, who worry about the impact the airline’s collapse will have on the country’s air travel.

 Flybe Enters Administration